 Where should the wedding photographer sit during the meal?

 This is also a common dilemma.
-Where should your wedding photographer sit?
+Where should your wedding photographer sit during the wedding breakfast?
 Do you put them with the guests?
 Since they may not know anyone else.
 Or should you arrange a seat for them in the bar?
 But you don’t want them to feel unappreciated.

-I think it’s safe to say that by and large, wedding photographers do prefer to sit in a separate place and not with the guests.
+I think it’s safe to say that in general, wedding photographers prefer to sit in a separate place and not with the guests.
 Of course it is very kind for you to offer them a place.
 However, as mentioned above.
 We’re often not truly taking a break but doing other activities.
 I’ve usually got my laptop open editing previews for you.
 Something I can’t do if I am sat with guests.

 Plus being honest, there’s only so many times I can answer the question “So…how long have you been a wedding photographer?”
 And “I bet your camera was expensive….” ha ha!